 Alcohol is a depressant that has a short life span in the body.
-Once alcohol has entered your bloodstream, your body will begin to metabolize it at a rate of 20 milligrams per deciliter (mg/dL) per hour.
-That means that if your blood alcohol level were 40 mg/dL, it would take about two hours to metabolize the alcohol.
+Once the alcohol has entered your bloodstream, your body will metabolize a certain amount of alcohol every hour, depending on the individual and other factors like liver size and weight.

-Read on to learn more about alcohol’s life cycle in the body and the important factors to consider.
+Read on to learn more about alcohol’s life cycle in the body and the essential factors to consider.

-Numerous factors can affect BAC and how you react to alcohol, including:
+Numerous factors can affect BAC and how fast you eliminate it from your body, including:

-It’s also important to know how much alcohol is in your drink, because that will determine how long it takes to metabolize your drink.
-For example, some beers have a higher alcohol content, which affects how much alcohol you’re consuming from one drink.
+It’s also important to know how much alcohol is in your drink because that will determine how long it takes to metabolize your drink.
+For example, some beers have a higher alcohol content, affecting how much alcohol you consume from one drink.

-There are certain steps you can take to help reduce the effects of alcohol.
+There are specific steps you can take to help reduce the effects of alcohol.

 - Food may help your body absorb alcohol.

 - Avoid caffeine.
-It’s a myth that that coffee, energy drinks, or any similar beverages alleviate intoxication quicker.
+It’s a myth that coffee, energy drinks, or similar beverages alleviate intoxication quicker.

-Urine tests can detect alcohol long after you’ve had your last drink.
-These tests look for traces of alcohol metabolites.
-The average urine test can detect alcohol between 12 and 48 hours after drinking.
-More advanced testing can measure alcohol in the urine 80 hours after you drink.
+Urine tests can detect alcohol long after you’ve had your last drink by testing for traces of alcohol metabolites.
+The average urine test can detect alcohol up to 12 hours after drinking.
+However, more advanced testing can measure alcohol in the urine 24 hours after drinking.

-Breath tests for alcohol can detect alcohol within a shorter time frame.
-This is about 24 hours on average.
+Breath tests for alcohol can detect alcohol within a shorter time frame, at about 4-6 hours.
 A small machine called a breathalyzer measures your BAC.
-Any number above 0.02 is considered unsafe for driving or other safety-based tasks.
+Any number above

-If you do drink alcohol while breastfeeding, consider the following ways to keep your baby safe:
+If you do drink alcohol, consider the following ways to keep your baby safe:

 - pump extra milk ahead of time so that you can feed your baby with expressed milk